 CODE OF ETHICS POLICY

-The successful operation and reputation of Seaboard Marine, ltd. and its parent company, Seaboard Corporation as well as its subsidiaries and affiliates (collectively, the “Company”) depend upon the professional work performance and the ethical conduct of its directors, officers and employees.
-As a highly valued subsidiary of Seaboard Corporation, the Company's reputation for integrity and excellence requires careful compliance with the spirit and letter of all laws and regulations, as well as a commitment to the highest standards of personal and professional conduct.
+The successful operation and reputation of Seaboard Marine and its consolidated subsidiaries (collectively, the “Company”) depend upon the professional work performance and the ethical conduct of its directors, officers and employees.
+The Company's reputation for integrity and excellence requires careful compliance with the spirit and letter of all laws and regulations, as well as a commitment to the highest standards of personal and professional conduct.

 This organization was built by people with sound character and a long history of good commercial practices.
 There is an attitude of trust and respect between the Company and its customers, employees, business partners, suppliers, and shareholders.
 That trust and the Company’s reputation must be preserved and protected.
 Directors, officers and employees have a duty to support the goals and objectives of the Company, and to act in a way that will always merit the continued confidence of those who have placed a reliance on the Company.